agrbin/snapscale-article/README.md

 ### User-facing product

 The goal of SnapScale is to instill a weigh-in habit in humans.
-Taking a weight measurement has amplified awareness effect if the number is logged, and if you can compare it with last week, or last month.
+Taking a weight measurement has an amplified awareness effect if the number is logged, and if you can compare it with last week, or last month.
 It's the trend that matters, not day-to-day oscillations.

-The app lets you log the weight measurement by taking a photo of scale's display while you're standing on the scale.
+The app lets you log the weight measurement by taking a photo of the scale's display while you're standing on the scale.
 User doesn't need to lean down - a photo taken from the normal hand height works.
 The AI model reads out the digits and logs the weight.

 There are 3 screens in the app: